 Some of her projects look at how functional brain connectivity relates to who is more or less likely to change their physical activity outside the lab.
 And, how do brain responses and social network characteristics relate to peer influences on drinking.

-Jovanova’s work bridges social neuroscience with health communication.
-She uses functional Magnetic Resonance Imaging (fMRI), experimental laboratory paradigms, intensive-longitudinal data sampling (EMA), survey methods, and network analysis techniques.
+Jovanova uses functional Magnetic Resonance Imaging (fMRI), experimental laboratory paradigms, intensive-longitudinal data sampling (EMA), and network analysis techniques.

 Mia Jovanova researches health information processing and health decision making in the brain.
 She studies what the brain can tell us about when and why are some individuals more likely to change their health behaviors than others.